Mohammad Hafeez: IPL career

 Mohammad Hafeez was signed by Kolkata Knight Riders, and played in the inaugural season of the IPL.
 He scored 64 runs in 8 matches and picked up 1 wicket in the tournament.
 He did not play in the 2nd edition of IPL due to the tense atmosphere after the 2008 Mumbai attacks.

 PSL career

-Hafeez was placed in the Diamond category in the inaugural edition of PSL and was acquired for US$70,000 by the Peshawar Zalmi side.
+Hafeez was placed in the Diamond category in the inaugural edition of PSL and was acquired for US$70,000 by the Peshawar Zalmi team.
 He left Peshawar Zalmi in 2018 after playing for the franchise for 3 years.
 He was picked by Lahore Qalanders for the fourth edition of PSL and was also given the captaincy.

 BPL career

 In December 2015, he was signed by Dhaka Dynamites for the remainder of the 2015 Bangladesh Premier League (BPL).
 In December 2018, Hafeez joined Rajshahi Kings for the sixth edition of Bangladesh Premier League.